nickyrahayu/ghirlandaio/2024/class-d/Kelompok-11_4D/Server-Aplikasi/Installapk.md

 #LoadModule info_module modules/mod_info.so
 #LoadModule suexec_module modules/mod_suexec.so
 ganti AllowOverride none jadi AllowOverride ALL setelah
 Options Indexes FollowSymLinks
 # AllowOverride controls what directives may be placed in .htaccess files.
-tambahin Include conf/extra/php_module.conf
+tambahkan Include conf/extra/php_module.conf
 #It can be "All", "None", or any combination of the keywords:
 #AllowOverride FileInfo AuthConfig Limit
-posisinya abis ini
+posisinya setelah ini nich
 <IfModule ssl_module>
 SSLRandomSeed startup builtin
 SSLRandomSeed connect builtin